thu-ml/tianshou/docs/tutorials/cheatsheet.rst

     action = policy(state_)
     next_state_, reward = env.step(action)

 Following this idea, we write a tiny example of playing `Tic Tac Toe <https://en.wikipedia.org/wiki/Tic-tac-toe>`_ against a random player by using a Q-lerning algorithm.
-The code is `here <https://github.com/thu-ml/tianshou/blob/master/test/multi_agent/test_tic_tac_toe.py>`_.
+The tutorial is at :doc:`/tutorials/tictactoe`.